alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 - You do not need complex layouts to sell your product.
 A simple design and good copywriting will be more effective than "the three column layout".
 - Using a simple methodology like [BEM][bem-website] makes it really easy to organise CSS and makes your HTML markup readable.
 - You can build amazing animations with CSS alone.
 You might not need Javascript for everything.
-- The Basecamp's team approch is a great inspiration for small teams and show how to leverage the full power of CSS's features to write very little code.
+- The Basecamp's team approach is a great inspiration for small teams and show how to leverage the full power of CSS's features to write very little code.

 [signal-v-noise-article]: https://m.signalvnoise.com/how-we-achieve-simple-design-for-basecamp-and-hey/#comments
 [hey-how-it-works]: https://hey.com/how-it-works/